wethod/learning-center-source/content/pipeline/index.md

 ## Timeline

 Sometimes managing your customers’ relationships can be difficult and you can easily get lost.
-With the timeline you can keep all your **customer relationship’s history**, every project has its own history and everyone in your team can access it.
+With the timeline you can keep all your **customer relationship’s history** and everyone in your team can access it.

 You can reach a project's timeline from the pipeline: choose a project, click on it and look for the timeline button in the bottom-right corner.